facebookresearch/fairo/polymetis/docs/source/installation.md

         make -j
         ```

 5. Start developing!
 Remember to rebuild if modifying C++ source code.
+When updating, you may need to do a `mamba env update --file ./polymetis/environment.yml --prune` to update dependencies.

 ### From a local conda package